simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 slug: vue-testing-in-laravel
 excerpt: >-

-    Laravel offers an awesome testing environment for php, but if use Vue.js for much of your frontend, you most likely have big blindspot if you don't test that too.
+    Laravel offers an awesome testing environment for php already, but if use Vue.js for much of your frontend, you most likely have big blindspot if you don't test that too.

-    I try to ease the initial setup of testing Vue single file components in a dafault Laravel 6-8 Application.
+    Let me try to simplify the initial setup of testing Vue single file components in a dafault Laravel 6-8 application.
 tags:
   - Frontend
   - Dev Ops